How do I choose a new area to live in?

 First of all, you need to choose an area where you can afford to buy the sort of property you want to live in.
 Decide roughly how much you want to spend (see How much can I afford?).
 If you’ll need a mortgage, then it’s also a good idea to work out how much you can afford to borrow.
 Then look on property websites to see what you can get within your budget in different areas.

 To state the obvious, city centres tend to be more expensive than the countryside; the South tends to be more expensive than the North; and London is more expensive than pretty much anywhere else – more than three times as expensive as the North East of England or Wales.

-These are February, 2021 figures for England & Wales from the Land Registry:
+These are July, 2021 figures for UK from the Land Registry: